genexuslabs/chameleon-controls-library/README.md

 ## Subscribe to new releases

-To subscribe to new releases on `chameleon-controls-library` :
+To subscribe to new Chameleon releases :

 1. On this page: Click on the "Watch" button: It's located at the top right of the page, near the "Fork" button.
 2. Select "Custom" from the dropdown: This will open a modal with more options.